yhuang82/photolabs/README.md

 #### 3. Select a Different Topic and Like an Image
 !["topic page"](https://github.com/yhuang82/photolabs/blob/main/docs/photo-topic.png.png?raw=true)

+## Technical Specifications

+- Create React App (CRA) is used to develop the client application.
+- Webpack and Babel are utilized for building and transpiling.
+- Express.js forms the basis for the PhotoLabs API server application.

 ## Prerequisites

 What you need to have installed: